brandeil/homework/Approach.md

 3) A Configuration management tool such as Ansible could be used to provision new instances of EC2 rather than using an AMI.

 4) Database should use multi-az failover for production environment

+5) Cloud formation script is hardcoding a number of values because of time constraints.
+Ideally, there should be parameters with default values or mappings by environment.